wispborne/starsector-mod-template/README.md

 This is a template for a generic Starsector mod using Java.

+There is a video walkthrough to set it up here: https://www.youtube.com/watch?v=q63p67f-F8k.

 Simply download it as a `.zip`, clone it using `git clone https://github.com/davidwhitman/starsector-mod-template.git`, or click ["Use this template"](https://github.com/davidwhitman/starsector-mod-template/generate) and then follow the instructions below.

 When you are done, you will have a mod that does nothing, but is ready for anything to be added.